MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/realtime-audio.md

 - An Azure subscription - <a href="https://azure.microsoft.com/free/cognitive-services" target="_blank">Create one for free</a>.
 - An Azure OpenAI resource created in a [supported region](#supported-models).
 For more information, see [Create a resource and deploy a model with Azure OpenAI](create-resource.md).
 - You need a deployment of the `gpt-4o-realtime-preview` model in a supported region as described in the [supported models](#supported-models) section.
-You can deploy the model from the [Azure AI Studio model catalog](../../ai-studio/how-to/model-catalog-overview.md) or from your project in AI Studio.
+You can deploy the model from the [Azure AI Foundry portal model catalog](../../../ai-studio/how-to/model-catalog-overview.md) or from your project in AI Foundry portal.

 For steps to deploy and use the `gpt-4o-realtime-preview` model, see [the real-time audio quickstart](../realtime-audio-quickstart.md).

 For more information about the API and architecture, see the remaining sections in this guide.

+## Sample code

+Right now, the fastest way to get started development with the GPT-4o Realtime API is to download the sample code from the [Azure OpenAI GPT-4o real-time audio repository on GitHub](https://github.com/azure-samples/aoai-realtime-audio-sdk).

+[The Azure-Samples/aisearch-openai-rag-audio repo](https://github.com/Azure-Samples/aisearch-openai-rag-audio) contains an example of how to implement RAG support in applications that use voice as their user interface, powered by the GPT-4o realtime API for audio.

 ## Architecture